navigate

 url*: string

 The address to which the transition should occur.
 This function only supports absolute URLs.
-For relative URLs, use ctx.account.navigate()
+For relative URLs, use ctx.account.navigate().

 params: { replace, openInModalScreen, fullScreenModal, openInExternalApp, resetStack }